akhilthomas236/github-enterprise-mcp/README.md

    - A friendly name to identify your connection within the MCP server
    - This will be used in subsequent commands

-4. **Environment Variable Configuration** (Optional):
+4. **Automatic Connection via Environment Variables** (New in v0.2.0):
-   - You can set up automatic connection using environment variables:
+   - The server can automatically establish a connection on startup using environment variables
+   - Configure the following environment variables:
-     * `GITHUB_CONNECTION_NAME`: The name for your connection
+     - `GITHUB_CONNECTION_NAME`: Name for your connection (e.g., "github-public")
-     * `GITHUB_URL`: Your GitHub Enterprise URL
+     - `GITHUB_URL`: GitHub URL (e.g., "github.com" or your enterprise URL)
-     * `GITHUB_TOKEN`: Your Personal Access Token
+     - `GITHUB_TOKEN`: Your personal access token
-   - When these variables are set, the server will automatically establish a connection on startup
+   - When using MCP Inspector or VS Code tasks, you can configure these in the task settings

 ### Claude or Other LLM Integration